Inhakki/party-playr/readme.md

 ### Overview

-**Partify** is an application for aggregating, listing and tracking concerts.
-GigHub was developed as an initial Rails individual project for the April 2014 Web Development Immersive course at General Assembly DC.
-It was developed over a four day sprint to model the agile software development process.

 **Partify** is an application for collaborative playlists and playback.
 Partify was developed as a group Rails project for the April 2014 Web Development Immersive Course at General Assembly DC.
 It was developed over a five day sprint to model the agile software development process including Git version control and daily SCRUMs.

 ### Technologies Used